garystafford/cd-maturity-model/README.md

 [![CD Gap Analysis](https://github.com/garystafford/cd-maturity-model/blob/requirejs/images/CD_example_thumbnail.png?raw=true)](https://github.com/garystafford/cd-maturity-model/blob/requirejs/images/CD_example.png?raw=true)

-## Technology
+## D3.js Data-Driven Documents

-Browser-based tool, using [d3](http://d3js.org/) JavaScript library.
-Visualizations rendered using JavaScript and [SVG](http://en.wikipedia.org/wiki/Scalable_Vector_Graphics).
+The application is a browser-based tool, which uses the [d3](http://d3js.org/) JavaScript library.
+Visualizations are rendered using JavaScript and [SVG](http://en.wikipedia.org/wiki/Scalable_Vector_Graphics).

 ## Data

-Currently, data is stored in the `data_radar.js` file as an array of JavaScript object literals.
-It would be very easy to move the datasource to a static JSON file, or better yet a database, like MongoDB.
+Currently, data is stored in the `js/data/data_radar.js` file as an array of JavaScript object literals.
+It would be very easy to convert the project to use a data source, such as a static JSON file or MongoDB.

 ```javascript
 CATEGORIES = [